 Alban Berg: Sonata, Op.
 1

-The concert will be followed by a Q&A with Benjamin Grosvenor (location TBD)
+The concert will be followed by a Q&A with Benjamin Grosvenor on the Finney Chapel stage.

 British pianist Benjamin Grosvenor is internationally recognized for his electrifying performances and insightful interpretations.
 His virtuosic command over the most strenuous technical complexities underpins the remarkable depth and understanding of his musicianship.